 How Do You Cut Mushrooms?

-After cleaning the mushrooms with a damp paper towel, you need to figure out how to cut them.
+After cleaning the mushrooms with a damp paper towel, you must figure out how to cut them.
 Cutting mushrooms isn’t very difficult, but there is a technique.

 What to Serve Outback Steakhouse Mushrooms With

-Just about any steak dish pairs wonderfully with the meaty texture and earthy flavors of mushrooms.
+Just about any steak dish pairs wonderfully with mushrooms’ meaty texture and earthy flavors.
 But don’t stop there.
 These Outback mushrooms are much more versatile than you think.

-• Top a crostini.
+- Top a crostini.
 This quick and easy appetizer is a bit on the fancy side.
-Check out this crostini recipe if you don’t know how to make crostinis.
+If you don’t know how to make crostinis, check out this recipe.

 FAQs for Outback Steakhouse Mushrooms